adrian-schnell/dfi_signal_bot/README.md

 */stats* - statistics about your masternodes

+*/rewards* - show rewards for all active masternodes

+*/rewardsall* - show rewards for all masternodes, even resigned ones

+*/rewardsbynode* - show reward details for each masternode

 */reset* - remove all stored data and reset your DFI Signals

 */stop* - stops the current conversation with the bot